-Additional participants (e.g. in a multi-banking scenario) 19

-Batch Booking <btchbookg></btchbookg> 32

-Overriding the advice type 47

-Use of "Instruction for Debtor/ Creditor Agent" for payment types 1, 2.1, 2.2, 3, 5 50

-Recipient of the Status Report different from the sender 53

-Statuses in "pain.002" status reports 53

-Additional status reports 53

-Element Reporting Source 67
+Additional participants (e.g. in a multi-banking scenario) .
+20 Jse of "Instruction for Debtor/ Creditor Agent" .
+51 Recipient of the Status Report different from the sender .
+53 Statuses in "pain.002" status reports .
+53 Additional status reports .
+53 Element Reporting Source .
+68